Mich-b/elevation-of-privilege/README.md

 The deployed version can be found here: https://elevation-of-privilege.herokuapp.com/

+## Get it running on Heroku
+- Create account at travis-ci.com and link it to the elevation-of-privilege Github project

 ## Running
 There are two components that need to be started in order to run the game.
 1. Server